 What Is the Reason Behind these Unusual Manifestations of COVID-19

 Researchers have seen some of these symptoms, such as blood clots, in patients infected with the SARS and the H1N1 influenza virus also.
 They are working hard to find the exact mechanism behind this wide range of symptoms.
 For now, the immune system’s inflammatory response to the virus is said to result in blood clots.

-With various companies working on finding a cure or vaccine, scientists and researchers find something new about SARS-CoV-2 every day.
+As this virus and its new variants are emerging, scientists and researchers find something new about SARS-CoV-2 every day.
 The symptoms listed in this article are based on various studies conducted on COVID patients all over the world.
 Having one or more of these symptoms does not mean that you are infected.
 The only sure way to know is by getting tested.

 For more information, consult a doctor online now!